Dr-Dream/nats-sandbox/README.md

 ```shell
 ./cluster/cert-manager/install.sh c1 c2 c3
 ```
-It is a simple helm install.
+It is a simple helm installation.
 Check [./cluster/cert-manager/install.sh](./cluster/cert-manager/install.sh)

 ### Let's mesh it
 #### PKI
-At least we need trust anchors for linkerd in each cluster, also identity certificate issuer for meshing and authorization at services level.
+At least we need trust anchors for linkerd in each cluster, also identity certificate issuer for meshing and authorization at service level.
 If you need something special, then you should check [Linkerd Installation Docs](https://linkerd.io/2-edge/tasks/install-helm/).

-In our case we will use simple self-signed certs managed by cert manager.
+In our case, we will use simple self-signed certs managed by cert manager.
-Following script will do all dirty work for you.
+The following script will do all dirty work for you.
 ```shell
 ./cluster/linkerd/init.sh c1 c2 c3
 ```
 Check [./cluster/linkerd/init.sh](./cluster/linkerd/init.sh) for more details.

-Next point is that we plan to have not only cluster level mesh but also multicluster mesh.
+Next point is that we plan to have not only clustered level mesh but also multicluster mesh.
 So we need to exchange trust chains between clusters (as soon each cluster manages its own trust chain).
 ```shell
 ./cluster/linkerd-multicluster/key-exchange.sh c1 c2 c3
 ```
 Check [./cluster/linkerd-multicluster/key-exchange.sh](./cluster/linkerd-multicluster/key-exchange.sh) for more details.

 > **_NOTE:_** Check Expiry dates on certs and issues.
 > Root: [./cluster/linkerd/linkerd-root-ca.yaml](./cluster/linkerd/linkerd-root-ca.yaml)
 > Identity: [./cluster/linkerd/linkerd-identity-issuer.yaml](./cluster/linkerd/linkerd-identity-issuer.yaml)
-> After their expiration they will be reissued and you need to exchange keys once more.
+> After their expiration they will be reissued, and you need to exchange keys once more.

 #### Install linkerd